-ILANGA Redye: We turn food waste into toxin-free, sustainable color for textile & garments with our scalable natural dyeing services.
+We turn food waste into next-generation color for a cleaner textile industry.

 -